gdbooks/LegacyOpenGL/Chapter5/mat_shine.md

   * Set specular color to white
   * Set specular power to 128

+If you set up the properties correctly, your scene should look like this:

+To get to that, i set the above material components like so:

 ```
 // Setup camera
 // Render unlit grid